U.S. envoy to South Korea to maintain open stance despite attack

 The United States is South Korea's closest ally and maintains a military presence of 28,500 personnel.
 While that has drawn protest from some South Koreans in the past, opposition has eased in recent years.

-Lippert was accompanied by his bodyguard when the attack took place at a theater across the street from the heavily guarded U.S. embassy.
-Other police were present, although not at the request of the embassy or organizers.
+Lippert was accompanied by his bodyguard when the attack took place at a theatre across the street from the heavily guarded U.S. embassy.
+Other police were present, although not at the request of the embassy or organisers.

 Lippert could often be seen around Seoul walking his dog, and tweets regularly.
 His blog has regular bilingual posts about his activities and urges people to stop him on the street.Lippert suffered a puncture wound on his wrist as well as the facial gash but said he was feeling well.
 "By and large, I felt very, very safe in Seoul."